A cyberattack has disrupted hospitals and health care in several states

 In California, the company has seven hospitals in Los Angeles and Orange counties including two behavioral health facilities and a 130-bed acute care hospital in Los Angeles, according to Prospect’s website.
 Messages sent to representatives for these hospitals were not immediately returned.

+Riggi, a former cybersecurity specialist with the FBI, said hospitals have been working to put in place better safeguards and more backup systems to prevent such attacks and respond to them when they occur.
+But he said it is almost impossible to make them completely safe, especially because the systems need to rely on Internet and network-connected technologies to share patient information among clinicians involved in a patient’s care.

+“Overall, that’s a good thing,” he said.
+“But it also expands our digital attack surface.”

-Associated Press writer Amy Taxin in Santa Ana, California contributed to this report
+Associated Press writers Amy Taxin in Santa Ana, California, and Aamer Madhani in Washington contributed to this report.